ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ```
 The parallel implementation of this solution finishes in **25 seconds**.

-Alongside is the citation **network graph** of the most cited paper in this [diagram](https://github.com/ketancmaheshwari/SMC18/blob/master/results/best_papers.svg)(too big to fit here).
+Alongside is the citation **network graph** of the most cited paper in this [diagram](https://raw.githubusercontent.com/ketancmaheshwari/SMC18/15b0519d789b0e4b86f66b6bb6199fe24c1a4730/results/best_papers.svg) (too big to fit here).
 The result of a query for all-time list of most cited papers with a threshold of 20,000 is in `results/top_papers.txt`.

-### Challenge 2
+### Problem 2

 *Identify topics that have been researched across all publications.*

 This is solved by identifying most frequently appearing words in the collection.
 Title, abstract and keywords are parsed and top 1,000 frequently occuring words across the whole collection is found.
 Several common words (aka *stop-words*) are filtered from the results.
-At over 23 million, the word "patients" has most frequent occurrence.
+At over 23 million, the word "patients" has most frequent occurence.
 The full list of top 1,000 words is found in `/results/top_1K_words_kw_abs_title.txt`.
 The target collection of publications may be narrowed down to criterions such as years range.

 ```bash
 #!/usr/bin/env awk -f